Comparisons

 Traditional answering services cost $5,000+/month and take messages without any HouseCall Pro connectivity.
 Someone on your team still has to manually enter every job from a message pad or email.

-What Dispatcher’s HCP Integration Will Do
+What Dispatcher’s HCP Integration Does

 The customer gets a confirmed appointment with a specific time window.
 The technician sees the new job in their HouseCall Pro mobile app.
 The entire process happens during the call, not after a series of webhook-to-Zapier-to-HCP steps that might fail silently at any link in the chain.